Licensed Massage Therapist in New Jersey

 Christine Abbate, L.M.T.

-Licensed Massage Therapist (January 2027)
+Licensed Massage Therapist (January 2027) + Certified Yoga Alliance Teacher (2011)

 Relax + revitalize with any of these therapeutic services:

 Locations in North New Jersey.
-Contact for more information.

-For appointments, please email: LMT@christine-abbate.com
+For appointments, email: LMT@christine-abbate.com

 Website

-Don’t be a hunched doom scroll zombie!
 To prevent “text neck” and chronic strain, bring your phone to eye level instead of hunching your head and shoulders downward.

 PATHOMECHANICS OF TRAPEZIUS TENSION & NECK–SHOULDER OVERLOAD